indiana-university/rivet-icons/README.md

 ### `./dist/rivet-icon-element.js`

 There is no need to directly import the Rivet Icon Element, as it is imported by the icon modules.
-Also, when using the [JavaScript API](#javascript-api), the root module name (`rivet-icons`) maps to the Rivet Icon Element module.
+Also, when using the [JavaScript API](#javascript-api), the package name (`rivet-icons`) maps to the Rivet Icon Element module.

 ```js
 // Do this: